mity/acutest/README.md

 The former one outputs any `printf`-like message, the other one outputs a hexadecimal dump of a provided memory block.

-Note that both macros output anything only when the most recently checking macro has failed.

 So for example:

 ```C